Drumpf: History

 According to author Gwenda Blair, Hanns Drumpf, an itinerant lawyer who moved to Kallstadt in 1608, was Trump's ancestor and that the spelling of his last name had changed by the end of the 17th century.

-In 2011, the International Business Times repeated an unverified claim that Donald Trump's paternal grandfather Frederick Trump changed his name from Drumpf to Trump, possibly to avoid anti-German sentiment popular at the time.
+In 2011, the International Business Times repeated a claim that Donald Trump's paternal grandfather Frederick Trump changed his name from Drumpf to Trump, possibly to avoid anti-German sentiment popular at the time.

-In a 2016 segment of Last Week Tonight, comedian John Oliver urged viewers to refer to Donald Trump as "Drumpf", using the slogan "Make Donald Drumpf Again".
+In a segment of Last Week Tonight that aired on February 28, 2016, comedian John Oliver urged viewers to refer to Donald Trump as "Drumpf", using the slogan "Make Donald Drumpf Again".

 In 2019, German broadcaster DW Akademie reported from the Trump German ancestral home in Kallstadt that there were no more people with the surname, and that according to the city's transportation association, the spelling had likely been changed during the reign of Napoleon around the turn of the 19th century.